Gallery

 Both are based at the Weibel Institute for Digital Cultures, Vienna.

-This publication is the second issue of Aksioma’s new series entitled ‘multithread’, dedicated to artistic and creative interventions in the field of online and algorithmic landscapes.
+multithread is a new series from Aksioma dedicated to artistic and creative interventions in the field of online and algorithmic landscapes.

 Release details